sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 - Final modifier – a variable that when declared final cannot be assigned a new value

+---
 **Constructor** – a method used to initialise a newly created instance of a class.
 Each instance variable of the object is initialised.
-Cannot be static, abstract or final so only modifier applicable are those that affect visibility (public, private)
+Cannot be static, abstract or final so only modifier applicable are those that affect visibility (public, private).
+Cannot return a value as they are meant to initialise an object by creating an instance of a class.
+Absence of return type helps to distinguish constructors from methods.

 `.this` - to store the reference in a variable, to differentiate between the instance variable(outside method scope) and a local variable(within method scope) with the same name